Holy Spirit Advantage Prophetic Ministries

 as we forgive those who trespass against us” You might want to ask, “who is my brother?”

-anyone for any reason, but their sins.
+reason, but their sins.
 (Matt.
 7:13-14).

 Jesus Defines Adultery